abidlabs/contrastive/README.rst

 	`Contrastive Principal Component Analysis <https://arxiv.org/abs/1709.067160>`_ (2017).

 This repository also includes experiments to reproduce most of the figures in the paper.
-Please see the python notebooks in the `experiments` folder.
+Please see the python notebooks in the :code:`experiments` folder.

 Installation
 --------------------